Financial Aid

 The student’s financial aid will be applied to the student’s account for tuition and fees.
 Any remaining funds will be paid to the student or to parents by check, if parents qualify or for a Direct PLUS loan.
 If the student or student’s parent is due a refund it will be sent via an emailed link to a Deluxe eCheck.
 The student or parent will need to print out the Deluxe e-Check in order to cash it.

-For any questions regarding payments or refunds, please contact CBD College’s Business Office Manager, Lisa Reichstein by email at lisa@cbd.edu
+For any questions regarding payments or refunds, please contact CBD College’s Student Accounts Office by email at sa@cbd.edu

 At CBD College, we understand that special or unusual circumstances may arise that can affect your financial aid eligibility.
 If you believe you have special or unusual circumstances that warrant consideration from our office, please review our Professional Judgement Policy for more information.